valmoz/casoncelli/README.md

 ## Functionalities

-Casoncelli can currently manage two different types of periods:
+Casoncelli can currently manage five different types of periods:

 - **Weekly Periods**: Periods that repeat themselves every 7 days
+- **Daily Periods**: Periods that repeat themselves every 24 hours
-- **Once Periods**: These are single events that happen only once and never again
+- **Once Periods**: Single events that happen only once and never again
+- **Always Periods**: Periods that are perpetually active
+- **Never Periods**: Periods that are never active

 Each period is defined by its **Edges**, which declare when a period starts or finishes.